-Assaf Lavie owned two bars in Tel Aviv, but he decided to leave the big city for the ecological village of Klil to explore and experiment with brewing beer.
+Assaf Lavie owned two bars in Tel Aviv, but he decided to leave the big city for the ecological village of Clil to explore and experiment with brewing beer.

 Assaf Lavie opened the Malka Brewery in 2006 out of a love of nature and a passion to promote beer culture in Israel.
 The first batch of beers Assaf brewed went through tasting sessions with culinary professionals – after exact recipes were decided Assaf, loaded cases of Malka Pale Ale, Blond Ale, and Stout onto his pickup and made his way to deliver them in Tel Aviv.

-Assaf Lavie owned two bars in Tel Aviv, but he decided to leave the big city for the ecological village of Klil to explore and experiment with brewing beer.
+Assaf Lavie owned two bars in Tel Aviv, but he decided to leave the big city for the ecological village of Clil to explore and experiment with brewing beer.

 Assaf Lavie opened the Malka Brewery in 2006 out of a love of nature and a passion to promote beer culture in Israel.
 The first batch of beers Assaf brewed went through tasting sessions with culinary professionals – after exact recipes were decided Assaf, loaded cases of Malka Pale Ale, Blond Ale, and Stout onto his pickup and made his way to deliver them in Tel Aviv.